 An innovative and completely new production that reimagines Puccini’s popular and beloved opera.
 The sound is La bohème and the look is Rent.
-The shows will be performed with orchestra in Franklinton’s 400 West Rich, a 100 year-old warehouse that has been converted into creative arts space.
+The shows will be intimately performed with two pianos in Franklinton’s 400 West Rich, a 100 year-old warehouse that has been converted into creative arts space.
 There will be a pre-show gallery hop with 400 West Rich artists.
 La bohème @ 400 West Rich will be performed over two weekends with six total performances and two casts.
-The May 20, 21, + 23 cast includes Bizhou Chang and Jesus Garcia, and the May 21, 28 + 30 cast includes Keyona Willis and John David Nevergall as the Mimi’s and Rodolfo’s respectably.
+The May 20, 22, + 23 cast includes Bizhou Chang and Jesus Garcia, and the May 21, 28 + 30 cast includes Keyona Willis and John David Nevergall as the Mimi’s and Rodolfo’s respectfully.

 This production will be performed in English with English surtitles.

-400 W Rich has free lot parking available across the street, and ADA accessible
+400 W Rich has free lot parking available across the street on Lucas Street, and

 Internationally acclaimed tenor, Jesus Garcia, has been praised by the press for his “soaring vocalism” and his “dynamic stage presence”.
 He specializes in the romantic roles of the French and Italian repertoires.